 What does the soon to be extinct i-mode have with the iPhone Suica App?
 Everything, let’s take a look.
 Mobile Suica is the JR East Suica service that launched in 2006 for mobile devices, first with feature phones, then Android, and now iPhone 7/Apple Watch Series 2.

 To access all the services of Mobile Suica you must first create a Mobile Suica account with JR East.
 Mobile Suica is one part of a whole family of Suica services.
-There is: Suica Point Club for Suica loyalty points, View’s Net for the Suica View credit card, Suica Internet for web shopping/paying with Suica, Eki Net for Shinkansen/JR Express train reservations and tickets purchases, and finally JRE Point Club.
+There is: Suica Point Club for Suica loyalty points, View’s Net for the Suica View credit card, Suica Internet for online shopping, Eki Net for Shinkansen/JR Express train reservations and tickets purchases, and finally JRE Point Club.
 Each service has its separate ID and password but you can link them all together with one master JR East ID called My JR East.
 And you thought juggling more than one Apple ID was a challenge.

 iPhone 7 Wallet lets you use Suica cards seamlessly in Apple Pay without having to deal with a Mobile Suica account at all.
-With Wallet you can add physical Suica cards, reload/charge Suica and renew a Suica commuter pass.
+With Wallet you can add physical Suica cards, recharge Suica and renew a Suica commuter pass.
 Suica Apple Pay is a slick, easy to use product and works just fine without the Suica App.
 For a majority of Suica Apple Pay users Wallet is more than enough.

 Suica App is the iPhone version of Mobile Suica long available on Japanese feature phones via i-mode and the Mobile Suica app on Android.
 Suica App gives you extra functions: